-24 of the Most Popular Bolivian Desserts
+24 Most Popular Bolivian Dessert Recipes

 Bolivian cuisine is as diverse as its regions, climates, and cultures.
-From the eastern plains and the jungle zone with its warm and humid climate, passing through the temperate valleys and reaching the mountains and the cold altiplano, each region has different customs, as well as different native ingredients.
+From the eastern plains and the jungle zone with its warm and humid climate, passing through the temperate valleys and reaching the mountains and the cold Altiplano, each region has different customs, as well as different native ingredients.

 Amaranth, quinoa, yucca, racacha, walusa, cañahua, among others are some of the native products of Bolivia that are being rescued by activists of national gastronomy.
 These ingredients are used for a variety of desserts: from the most traditional, with their millenary heritage, to the ones influenced by European cultures, adapted to the local environment & culture.

-Let’s round-up some of the most popular Bolivian sweet delicacies, desserts, snacks, and traditional treats that are particularly savored during religious or folkloric festivities.
+Let’s round up some of the most popular Bolivian sweet delicacies, desserts, snacks, and traditional treats that are particularly savored during religious or folkloric festivities.

 1. Leche Asada (Roasted Milk)

 This is a flan consisting of a mixture of eggs, milk, and sugar made in a Bain-Marie.
 It can be drenched in sugar caramel and scented with an essence.

 It has a honeycomb texture, and the contrast of flavors and the sourness of the caramel on top delivers a highly recommended outcome.

 This is a derivative of milk, where fresh milk is separated into buttermilk.
 The resulting curd is quite soft and moist and is served bathed in cane honey.